seninp/saxpy/README.md

 4.0 Time series to SAX conversion via sliding window
 ------------
 Typically, in order to investigate the input time series structure in order to discover anomalous (i.e., discords) and recurrent (i.e., motifs) patterns we employ time series to SAX conversion via sliding window.
-Saxpy implements this workflow as shown below:
+Saxpy implements this workflow

-[(73, 6.198555329625453), (219, 5.5636923991016136)]
+	import numpy as np
+	from saxpy.sax import sax_via_window

 	dat = np.array([0., 0., 0., 0., 0., -0.270340178359072, -0.367828308500142,
                 0.666980581124872, 1.87088147328446, 2.14548907684624,
                 -0.480859313143032, -0.72911654245842, -0.490308602315934,